 - All required courses are available online; this flexibility allows courses to be completed from anywhere in the world

-- The master's degree in K-12 Cross-Categorical Special Education includes a professional core sequence, which focuses on critical reading of education literature and designing, conducting and analyzing research in education
+- The master's degree in K-12 Cross-Categorical Special Education includes a professional core sequence, which focuses on critical reading of education literature and analyzing research in education

 - Strong foundation in current research in the field of K-12 Cross-Categorical Special Education

-Admission to either of the graduate programs in K-12 Cross-Categorical Special Education requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.
+Admission to the graduate program in K-12 Cross-Categorical Special Education requires meeting all qualifications for acceptance to the Missouri Western State University Graduate School.